lop-Louis/northbook/docs/index.md

     details: Quick checks that catch 80% of issues.
 ---

----

-- Monthly release captures meaningful changes in `CHANGELOG.md`.

-## Runbooks

 Guidance stays light on chores.
-When you need the step-by-step checklist, jump to [/runbooks/](/runbooks/).
+When you need the step-by-step checklist, jump to [runbooks](/runbooks/) (Coming soon).

 ## Governance & Safety